 Why it matters

 Hillsborough County ranks second highest in the state for the number of inmates admitted into prison, according to data from the Florida Department of Corrections.
-More than 2,000 prisoners are released to Hillsborough County each year.
+Approximately 2,000 prisoners are released to Hillsborough County each year.
 Without intervention and assistance, a number of them fall through the cracks of society and return to a life of crime.

-How We Can Make a Difference
+How We Make a Difference